Africa, Middle East hold 85% of airlines' blocked funds — IATA

 By Dickson Omobola

-International Air Transport Association, IATA, has said $1.3 billion in airline funds are blocked from repatriation by governments as of end April 2025.
+International Air Transport Association, IATA, has said $1.3 billion in airline funds are blocked from repatriation by governments as of end April 2025, with Africa and Middle East, AME, region accounting for 85 per cent of total blocked funds, at $1.1 billion.

 IATA said when compared with the $1.7 billion reported for October 2024, it resulted in an improvement of 25 per cent.